amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 The expression `fn (_, a) => 1 + a` is the collapsing λ function, which uses an accumulator `a`.
 The $0$ is the initial value for the accumulator.
 And the  `xs` is the list whose length we are computing.
 The left-start counterpart of `foldr` is `foldl`.
 The `fold` operator has many other superpowers, but its main use is to collapse a sequence of values into some form of a summary value.

 Another oft-used functional operator is `map`, which applies the supplied λ function to the list.
 Whereas `fold` collapses the list into a single value, `map` preserves the original structure of the list.
-This is how to apply a squaring λ function `fn x ⇒ x * x` to the each element of the list `xs`.
+This is how to apply a squaring λ function `fn x ⇒ x * x` to the each element of the list `xs`:

 ```Haskell
 List.map (fn x => x * x) xs;
 ```

 The `filter` functional operator, too, is commonly used in daily programming.
 It applies the supplied λ function predicate to the list to select the desired elements.
-For example, we can filter out elements of `xs` that are greater than $5$ like this.
+For example, we can filter out elements of `xs` that are greater than $5$ like this:

 ```Haskell
 List.filter (fn x => x > 5) xs;